osbuild/osbuild-composer/test/README.md

 ### Cloud cleaner

+[Cloud cleaner](https://github.com/osbuild/cloud-cleaner) is a tool designed to clean leftover cloud resources in order to reduce our costs.

 Some tests deploy images to different clouds.
-After the tests run, these images get removed by cloud cleaner (`cmd/cloud-cleaner`).
-But if something fails during the tests, or the pipeline gets canceled, that image could get left behind in the cloud, wasting resources.
+After the tests run, these images get removed by the same tests.
+But if something fails during these, or a pipeline gets canceled, those images could get left behind in the cloud, wasting resources.

-To deal with this problem, we have scheduled cloud cleaner (`schutzbot/scheduled_cloud_cleaner.sh`), that goes through all the clouds looking for testing resources that were not removed.
+Cloud cleaner is being executed every hour (on the CI of it's own repo), and it cleans resources that are not tagged with `persist=true`

 ## Integration testing